 What Is a WooCommerce Shop Page?

-First of all, let’s make it very clear what exactly is a WooCommerce shop page.
+First of all, let’s clarify what a WooCommerce shop page template is.
 It’s a template for displaying all the products and/or product categories on your eCommerce site.

 There are two main product-related templates that WooCommerce has: